Explain why Christopher Columbus' discovery of America has disrupted global cultural and economic exchanges?

 In detail, for those interested!

-Evolution of geographical and scientific knowledge
+Expansion of geographical knowledge and scientific revolution

 Did you know?